glwagner/glwagner.github.io/index.md

 [Earth, Atmospheric, and Planetary Sciences] at [MIT].
 I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new Earth System model.
+I was a postdoctoral fellow in the [NOAA Climate and Global Change program] from 2016--2018.

 I study the Earth’s ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves,